ballerina-platform/module-ballerinax-googleapis.drive/README.md

 ### Google drive connecter
 Connects to Google Drive from Ballerina.
+This connecter consists of 2 modules.
+Client connecter and listener.

 # Package overview
-The Google Drive connector allows you to access Google Drive operations through the Google Drive REST API.
+The Google Drive client connecter allows you to access Google Drive operations through the Google Drive REST API while listener provide triggers on creation, deletion and update events for files and folders.
-It also allows you to create, retreive, search, and delete drive files and folders.

 ## Compatibility